The Haunting of Villa Diodati: Development

 "The Haunting of Villa Diodati" was written by Maxine Alderton.
 Chris Chibnall called Alderton "an absolute Mary Shelley and Byron… not a buff, she's an expert in that".
 Much of the setup of the episode is true to known fact for Lord Byron, Mary and the others, including that the summer during their stay at the villa was unusually stormy due to the 1815 eruption of Mount Tambora that led to the "Year Without a Summer".

 This episode is not the first Doctor Who work to feature Mary Shelley, who had been incorporated in the Big Finish audioplays.

 A scene in which the Doctor warns her companions to stay away from the Cyberman, was confirmed to allude to Bill Potts, a former companion of the Twelfth Doctor who was cyberconverted during the events of "World Enough and Time".

-Though a original story, this was not the first Dotor Who story to feature Mary Shelley.
-Contradictly, a series of Big Finish audioplays (the canonicity of all non-televised stories are held to be ambiguous), which involve the Eighth Doctor meeting Mary Shelley around 1816, upon which she had joined him briefly as a companion; one 2011 audioplay, The Silver Turk, involved the two meeting a damaged Cyberman, which became an inspiration for Shelley to write Frankenstein.

 The Doctor mentions Ada Lovelace to her father Lord Byron; the Doctor had met her as an adult in 1834 in this series' two-part premiere "Spyfall".